-Residents who submit their photo electronically by July 1st can pick up thier NYUCard on Sunday, July 9th at:
+Residents who submit their photo electronically by July 1st can pick up their NYUCard on Sunday, July 8th at:

 9:00am – 4:00pm

-Before attending orientation events, students can pick up their NYUID Card, from NYU Card Center (temporary move to this address), Global Center for Academic and Spiritual Life (GCASL), 238 Thompson Street (near Washington Square South), Room 275 , which will be open on Sunday July 9th from 9:00AM – 4:00PM.
-(Instructions on how to submit your photo for your NYUID card were sent to your NYU email address by the Office of Residential Life and Housing.)
+Before attending orientation events, students can pick up their NYUID Card, from NYU Card Center (7 Washington Place at the corner of Mercer Street) which will be open on Sunday July 8th from 9:00AM – 4:00PM.
+(Instructions on how to submit your photo for your NYUID card will be sent to your NYU email address by the Office of Residential Life and Housing as well.)
 This is also a good time to buy any supplies from the local pharmacy, Kmart or other local stores, as well as grab a bite to eat before your busy afternoon orientation and evening events.

 You will have a full schedule for the afternoon.
 If you are checking in early, we strongly suggest you have lunch prior to your orientation as dinner will be later that evening at 7pm.
 We also suggest you bring snacks with you to have throughout the day.

 A breakdown of your schedule for the day is below:

 - 2:30PM – Orientation with the Residential staff and University Programs.
 Location: Kimmel Center of University Life, 60 Washington Square South, 4th Floor